*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 VI.
 Economic Development during the Civil War and Reconstruction

 The Civil War, like all wars, interrupted the rhythms of commercial life by destroying lives and property.
 This was especially true in the South.
-From 1861 onwards, the Confederate government struggled to find the guns, food, and supplies needed to field an army.
+From 1861 onward, the Confederate government struggled to find the guns, food, and supplies needed to field an army.
 Southerners did make astonishing gains in industrial production during this time, but it was never enough.
 The Union’s blockade of the Atlantic prevented the Confederacy from financing the war with cotton sales to Europe.
 To pay their troops and keep the economy alive, the Confederate Congress turned to printing paper money that quickly sank in value and led to rapid inflation.
 In many cases, Confederate officials dispensed with taxes paid in cash and simply impressed the food and materials needed from their citizens.
-Perhaps most striking of all, in the vast agricultural wealth of the South, many Southerners struggled to find enough to eat.
+Perhaps most striking of all, in the vast agricultural wealth of the South, many southerners struggled to find enough to eat.

-The war years forged a close relationship between government and the business elite, a relationship that sometimes resulted in corruption and catastrophe, as it did when markets crashed on Black Friday September 24, 1869.
-This new relationship created a political backlash, especially in the West and South against Washington’s perceived eastern and industrial bias.
+The war years forged a close relationship between government and the business elite, a relationship that sometimes resulted in corruption and catastrophe, as it did when markets crashed on Black Friday, September 24, 1869.
+This new relationship created a political backlash, especially in the West and South, against Washington’s perceived eastern and industrial bias.
 Conflicts over emancipation and civil rights quickly gave way to long political conflict over the direction of American economic development.

 VII.
 The End of Reconstruction